By: CostQuest’s Communications Team.

 Stegeman went on to say that the data will be made available to not only broadband service providers, but state governments as well.
 “States will have direct access to the location data in the Fabric to support the collective effort of building a better national map.”
 The Commission’s Broadband Data Task Force (Task Force) and the Office of Economics and Analytics (OEA) will provide further guidance on allowing access to the location data.

 Though LightBox’s protest delayed commencement of contract performance by more than three months, CQA will deliver the first version of the Fabric to the FCC later this year.
 The Fabric will be used to match broadband provider submissions of service availability, and other information, to build more granular broadband location maps.
 The FCC recently announced that service provider data submissions utilizing Fabric data must be submitted to the Commission by September 1st of this year.

 For more information visit the FCC’s Broadband Serviceable Location Fabric.

 CostQuest’s BroadbandFabric Data Suites – Your guide through the Digital Divide

-CQA created the BroadbandFabric Data Suites to continue supporting governments and the communications industry in their broadband initiatives using our core Broadband Serviceable Locations.
-The BroadbandFabric Data Suites are a collection of unique datasets, each equipped with CostQuest’s Broadband Serviceable Locations and are layered with insightful information per location to directly inform broadband deployment, business planning, and policy decisions intelligently.
+CostQuest created the BroadbandFabric Data Suites to continue supporting governments and the communications industry in their broadband initiatives using our core Broadband Serviceable Locations.
+The BroadbandFabric Data Suites are a collection of unique datasets, each equipped with CostQuest’s Broadband Serviceable Locations, and are layered with insightful information per location to directly inform broadband deployment, business planning, and policy decisions intelligently.